panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2018-11-28-PMC_Meeting.md

     Review https://indico.esrf.fr/indico/event/19/timetable/#all.detailed

-    This is important so invitees can know when to come
+    This is important so invitees can have an idea of the program before deciding to come

 3. Stakeholders list